 You are Already Forgiven: The sins of all people for all time have been forgiven because Jesus Christ died for every single person, including you.
 Forgiveness happened on the Cross of Christ, not after as many teach.
 The Bible clearly says that without the shedding of blood there can be no forgiveness (Hebrews 9:22).
-Christ shed His blood one time on the Cross, and, therefore, all are forgiven.
+Christ shed His blood one time on the Cross and, because of this, all are forgiven.
 The Bible does not teach any other time or any other way that sins can be forgiven (Hebrews 10:18,12; 7:27b).
-The notion that forgiveness on the Cross was only potential, and you must be activate it, or appropriate it, by repentance and faith is not found anywhere in Scripture.
+The notion that forgiveness on the Cross was only potential, and you must activate, or appropriate, it by repentance and faith is not found anywhere in Scripture.
 Forgiveness is not "salvation."
 Faith and belief are necessary to be saved; only those who trust Jesus Christ as their Savior share His eternal life.
-God forgave everyone but gives new life to those who trust His Son.
+God forgave everyone but gives new life to those who trust His Son (1 John 5:12).
 (See below to read about the one and only unforgivable sin.)

 2 Corinthians 5:19 namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.

 Mark 3:28 "Truly I say to you, all sins shall be forgiven the sons of men, and whatever blasphemies they utter;